hannahkidwell/NLP-Spotify-Genres/README.md

 - The model's weighted average recall score was 0.71
   - The country genre had the highest sensitivity of 94%
   - The soul genre had the lowest sensitivity of 18%

+## Link to Assigned Duties
+Here is the link to an excel spreadsheet with what each group member worked on: https://drive.google.com/file/d/1yFzIDPxS48h5qYXb1bhgNAEhpdfMf9BK/view?usp=sharing

+## Communication Log
+We have been meeting using Discord and messaging through Slack or Discord to coordinate the projects plans.
+We will continue to meet Tuesdays, Thursdays, and Sundays given group availabliliy.
+- Meeting 11/20 in class
+- Meeting 11/24 in class
+- Meeting 12/1 on Zoom
+- Meeting 12/3 in class class
+- Meeting 12/6 on Discord
+- Meeting 12/8 in class
+- Meeting 12/10 in class
+- Meeting 12/12 on discord
+- Meeting 12/15 in class
+- Meeting 12/17 in class
+- Meeting 12/19 on discord
+- Next Meeting 12/22 TENATIVE